 - By changing the exosome producer cell type, you can alter the region to which the payload is delivered.

 ReNeuron has signed a number of collaboration agreement with major biopharmaceutical companies and academic institutions to explore the potential of our exosome technology to deliver novel therapeutic agents to the brain and other regions of the body.
-Early pre-clinical data have been positive and data from our ongoing collaboration with the University of Salamanca, Spain, provides clear pre-clinical proof-of-concept that ReNeuron’s novel exosome drug delivery technology can effectively deliver therapeutic proteins to the specific region of the brain affected by several neurological diseases such as stroke, Parkinson’s disease and Huntington’s disease.
+Positive pre-clinical data from an ongoing collaboration with the University of Salamanca, Spain, has already provided proof-of-concept that ReNeuron’s novel Exosome drug delivery technology can effectively deliver therapeutic proteins to the specific region of the brain affected by several neurological diseases such as stroke, Parkinson’s disease and Huntington’s disease.
 These studies have shown that ReNeuron’s Exosome technology offers higher stability, more targeted delivery, and an increase in potency, therefore potentially solving the delivery issues that can be experienced with therapeutic proteins.

 This could be of interest to major pharmaceutical companies to aid in the treatment of a variety of neurological diseases.